Image

 Inclusion Criteria:

-1. Patients who lack a fully HLA matched sibling and who are candidates for allogeneic hematopoietic stem cell transplant (HSCT) but do not meet criteria for current open institutional protocols using ClinMACs device for CD3+/CD19+ depletion.
+1. Patients who lack a fully HLA matched sibling and who are candidates for allogeneic hematopoietic stem cell transplant (HSCT) but are not deemed suitable candidates per their treating clinical team for current open institutional protocols using ClinMACs device for CD3+/CD19+ depletion.

 2. Patients with the following transplantable diseases: